UNIFY Accelerating people-centered smart cities

 Journey map

-To gain a better understanding of PP and identify any pain points or gaps in the current process, we charted the civil servants’ journey.
+To gain a better understanding of public participation and identify any pain points or gaps in the current process, we charted the civil servants’ journey.

 Enablers have the resources and knowledge to support civil servants.
 However, civil servants fail to leverage their expertise due to lack of timely access and ineffective communication with the enablers.“